This well-preserved castle has a remarkable keep, and in this post, you’ll discover the ultimate list of facts about Colchester Castle.

 Colchester used to be the first Roman capital of Britain.
 Because of this, this built a large temple in the town called the “Temple of Claudius,” which was constructed between 49 and 60 A.D.

-This temple was built by Roman Emperor Claudius, who led the Roman Conquest of Britain.
+This temple was built by the Roman Emperor named Claudius, who led the Roman Conquest of Britain.
 The temple’s remains are possibly the oldest Roman stonework in England and the temple was the largest of its kind in the country as well.

 Colchester Castle was built on top of the ruins of this Roman temple.
 Because of the lack of a quarry in the area, stones from various other Roman structures at Colchester were used for its construction as well.